Participation in a clinical trial can provide access to cutting-edge, potentially lifesaving and life-enhancing treatments.

 How do I find a clinical trial?

 First, talk to your doctor.
-He or she will be able to access an up-to-date listing of clinical trials.
+They will be able to access an up-to-date listing of trials.
 You may also want to call patient advocacy groups and local university medical centres.
-The Australasian Leukaemia & Lymphoma Group lists on its website (www.allg.org. au) currently open clinical trials in blood and bone marrow cancers including leukaemia, lymphoma and myeloma.
-Other Australian clinical trials sites include:
+The Australasian Leukaemia & Lymphoma Group lists on its website currently open trials in blood and bone marrow cancers including leukaemia, lymphoma and myeloma.
+Other Australian trials sites include:

 Where can I get more information about clinical trials?